J0n4e/emby-newsletter/README.md

   # Subtitle text
   subtitle: "Recently added movies and TV shows"

-  # URL to your Emby/Jellyfin server (for "Visit Server" button)
+  # URL to your Emby server (for "Visit Server" button)
   emby_url: "http://YOUR_SERVER_IP:PORT"

   # Contact email for unsubscribe requests